Curriculum

 Call

 Call is covered by the call fellow, who rotates for seven days (Monday - Sunday).
-With six fellows, call frequency is one in six weeks.
+With seven fellows, call frequency is one in seven weeks.
 On weekdays during a call week, on-site coverage is in the evenings from 4 p.m. to approximately 10 p.m. reading both inpatient and outpatient evening MRI exams with on-site neuroradiology staff.
 On weekends, on-site coverage is during the day from 7 a.m. to approximately 3 p.m. depending on urgent needs, reading inpatient and neuroradiology studies with on-site neuroradiology staff.

 Overnight coverage throughout the week consists of pager coverage from home with the call fellow coming to campus for emergent/urgent requests which are predominately MRI scans from the emergency department.
 Occasionally, fellows perform urgent image-guided lumbar punctures on call.
 Mayo Clinic follows the recommendations of the Accreditation Council for Graduate Medical Education.